-Unlike many gluten-free vegan pizza recipes, it doesn’t involve any fake cheese or strange-tasting alternative flour crust.
-This yummy pizza uses sunflower seeds and quinoa to provide a crispy, protein-packed nutritious crust.
-Sun-dried tomatoes and carrots with a splash of balsamic vinegar provide a quick and zesty sauce.
+Unlike many gluten free vegan pizza recipes, it doesn’t involve any fake cheese or strange-tasting alternative flour crust.
+In this yummy vegan pizza recipe we use sunflower seeds and quinoa to provide a crispy, protein packed nutritious crust.
+Sundried tomatoes and carrots with a splash of balsamic vinegar provide a quick and zesty sauce.
 It was inspired by the pizza recipes in Thrive, an excellent book on vegan nutrition by Brendan Brazier, a former professional Ironman triathlete.

 This vegan pizza recipe is super easy to make as long as you have a food processor.
 If you don’t love using your food processor then it is probably too complicated to assemble or difficult to clean.
 In that case, I recommend getting the Hamilton Beach 70610 because it is very affordable and super easy to clean – a few parts just need a quick rinse after use and the occasional visit to the top rack in my dishwasher.
 The only time it let me down was when the bowl fell on the floor and cracked, but that is my fault for treating my dish drying rack like a game of Jenga.

-Healthy Vegan Pizza Recipe
+Healthy Gluten Free Vegan Pizza Recipe

 1 cup sunflower seeds (hulled)

-- 1 cup quinoa (cooked)
+1 cup quinoa (cooked)

-- 1/4 cup olive oil
+1/4 cup olive oil

-- 1 tablespoon curry powder
+1 tablespoon curry powder

 1/2 teaspoon sea salt

-- 1/2 teaspoon black pepper (ground)
+1/2 teaspoon black pepper (ground)

-- 1/3 cup sun dried tomatoes (packed in oil)
+1/3 cup sun dried tomatoes (packed in oil)

 1 carrot (chopped into large chunks)

-- 1 tablespoon balsamic vinegar
+1 tablespoon balsamic vinegar

-- 1 tablespoon olive oil
+1 tablespoon olive oil

 1/2 teaspoon garlic granules

-- 1/2 teaspoon red pepper flakes
+1/2 teaspoon red pepper flakes

-- 1 to 3 tablespoon water (add until desired consistency is reached)
+1 to 3 tablespoon water (add until desired consistency is reached)